-N. ALTERNATE PRICES:
+I. ALTERNATE PRICES

 An Alternate Price shall include all costs associated with the changes, omissions, additions or other adjustments to the Work of this Bid Package (Contract), which are described in the Alternate, or are reasonably inferable there from.
 Claims for extras resulting from changes caused by the acceptance or rejection of any Alternate will not be allowed.
 Alternate prices shall also include all costs of overhead, profit and bond costs associated with the work of the Alternate, whether additive or deductive.
-Alternate prices shall be held for 90 days from contract award.

 The Drawings, Specifications and other Contract Documents shall be considered appropriately modified by either the acceptance or rejection of the various Alternates.
 The Owner and the JJC Construction Manager expressly reserve the right to accept or reject any, or all, Alternate Prices, and in any sequence.
-If any combination of alternates is accepted, the elements identified must be completed within the time periods provided.
+Acceptance or rejection of any Alternate does not relieve the Bidder of timely completion of the Work within the time periods indicated.
+Alternate prices will be held for 90 days.